Brian Nievas

-Brian Agustín Nievas (born 28 April 1998) is an Argentine professional footballer who plays as a defensive midfielder for Patronato.
+Brian Agustín Nievas (born 28 April 1998) is an Argentine professional footballer who plays as a defensive midfielder for Chaco For Ever, on loan from Patronato.

 Career

 Nievas joined Patronato's ranks from Club Diamantino at the age of seventeen.
 He made the breakthrough into first-team football in March 2019, featuring for the final thirteen minutes of a Copa Argentina round of sixty-four penalty shoot-out victory over Dock Sud on 13 March; having replaced Pablo Ledesma.
 Nievas was selected on the bench for a Primera División fixture with Defensa y Justicia on 17 March, though wouldn't come on during a 2–0 win.
 His next appearance didn't arrive until 29 November 2020, as the defensive midfielder played eighty-one minutes of an away defeat to Huracán in the Copa de la Liga Profesional.

 In January 2022, Nievas joined Ecuadorian club C.S.D.
 Macará on a one-year loan deal.
 However, at the end of May 2022 it was confirmed, that Nievas would return from the loan spell before time.